 As the population ages, the need for skilled LPNs increases, with a 16 percent job growth in the next several years, according to the U.S. Bureau of Labor Statistics.
-In less than two years, our program will prepare you to successfully pass the NCLEX to become a Licensed Practical Nurse (LPN).View Curriculum Summary
+Our program will prepare you to successfully pass the NCLEX to become a Licensed Practical Nurse (LPN) in less than two years.

 The major objectives of an A.S.
 Degree in Allied Health Studies are as follows: